ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Replica group name for database Replicated.

 The cluster created by Replicated database will consist of replicas in the same group.
-DDL queries will only wail for the replicas in the same group.
+DDL queries will only wait for the replicas in the same group.

 Empty by default.